royward/pseudo-double/README.md

 This library is designed to be a tradeoff between speed and accuracy.
 It does not get full IEEE 754 accuracy although it is often close, but should be reasonably performant, although of course not even close to native floating point.

-Four properties to consider when determining how to perform calculations on continuous quantities (things that would be represented mathematically with real numbers): precision, speed, (dynamic) range and (cross platform) consistency.
+Four properties to consider when determining how to perform calculations on continuous quantities (things that would be represented mathematically with real numbers): precision, (dynamic) range, speed and (cross platform) consistency.

 | Type          | Size (bits) | Exponent (bits) | Precision (bits) | Range                                                    | Time | Consistency |
 | ------------- | ----------- | --------------- | ---------------- | -------------------------------------------------------- | -----| ----------- |